Date Night Menu

 5 – When you feel like dessert

 Boil a kettle.
-Pour hot water into a dessert bowl.
-Top with a little cold water.
+Pour hot water into a dessert bowl, and top with a little cold.

 Spoon over the roasted rhubarb and top with the crumble.